Automated Profile Inference with Language Model Agents

 We propose an LLM-based multi-agent profiling framework, \mymethod, to address the above challenges.
-Specifically, 1) we follow the key processes of offender profiling~\cite{profiling_book} and decompose automated profile inference into smaller, specific tasks, each managed by specialized LLM agents with diverse skills and expertise.
-2) We design an iterative workflow that enables agents to scrape, analyze, and infer from users' activities sequentially.
-3) In addition, we devised structured protocols and memory mechanisms to facilitate agents' communication and prevent information overload.
-These strategies empower agents to collaborate effectively, constructing detailed user profiles autonomously by scraping and analyzing users' online activities.
+Specifically, (i) we decompose automated profile inference into smaller, specific tasks, each managed by specialized LLM agents with diverse skills. (ii) We design an iterative workflow that enables agents to retrieve, analyze, and infer from users' activities sequentially. (iii) We devise structured protocols and memory mechanisms to facilitate agents' communication and prevent information overload.
+These strategies empower agents to collaborate effectively, constructing detailed user profiles without any human intervention.

-\mypara{Roles of Agents} Offender profiling is an investigative strategy used by law enforcement agencies to identify likely suspects by analyzing their behavior and characteristics, which shares many similarities with the goals of our task.
-The process of offender profiling generally comprises four key stages: decision-process models, background input, assessment, and profile construction~\cite{profiling_book}.
-Drawing inspiration from this framework, we define four corresponding roles for agents in \mymethod: Strategist, Extractor, Retriever, and Summarizer.
-The responsibilities of each role are as follows:
+\mypara{Roles of Agents} Offender profiling~\cite{profiling_book,profiling} is an investigative strategy used by law enforcement agencies to identify suspects by analyzing their behavior and characteristics, which shares many similarities with our task.
+Drawing inspiration from this framework, we define four corresponding roles for agents in \mymethod:

-\emph{$\bullet$ Strategist} coordinates the attack plan and gives instructions to other agents based on the available information and attack progress.